 Initially, we collected quali-quantitative descriptions of each sampling protocol to identify the main commonalities and sources of variation across datasets.
-This allowed to constrain the heterogeneity of sampling approaches into a limited number of quantitative and categorical variables that we divided across three main ecosystem components: multi-taxon biodiversity (SI 1), standing trees SI 2 and lying deadwood (SI 2).
-With standing trees, we refer both to living and dead
+This allowed us to constrain the heterogeneity of sampling approaches into a limited number of quantitative and categorical variables that we divided across three main ecosystem components: multi-taxon biodiversity, standing trees, and lying deadwood.